Only 420€ per week!

 The Royal city of Udaipur located in the state of Rajasthan is commonly called the Venice of the East and nicknamed ‘the city of lakes’ is located in the princely state of Rajasthan.
 Primarily known for its art and architecture, it has temples dating as far back as 950 AD and palaces dating back to the Rajput era.
 Fans of The Jungle Book and James Bond films may recognize Udaipur as the birthplace of Bagheera and the location for the Roger Moore starrer Octopussy.
 Drawing several million tourists a year, it has loads to offer in terms of art, architecture, culture and cuisine.
 With all of this and more, Udaipur is one of the cities everyone should visit at least once in their lives.

-There is a mini library where you can read, a beautiful garden to relax in and dining and lounge areas where you can hang out with fellow participants.
+There is a mini library where you can read, a beautiful garden with a lawn to relax in and dining and living room areas where you can hang out with fellow participants.

 The meals are a mix of Western and Indian food, consisting mainly of vegetarian dishes including rice and vegetables.
 You can expect to have a chicken dish about twice per week.
 You can also use the kitchen facilities to cook for yourself or eat out at any of the local restaurants.

-Our house is located five kilometers away from the city center, where you can find anything you might need.
+Our house is located Seven kilometers away from the city center, where you can find anything you might need.

 No scheduled activities outside the program.